 Given the “Jack of All Trades” nature of the Herald, there aren’t as many specific essential steps as there are with other, more specialized classes.

 Instead, the focus is on general improvements that will let you scale your Damage and utility into the late game.
-Specifically around swapping out your weapons on account of the Spear’s low Damage.
+Specifically around swapping out your weapons because of the Spear’s low Damage.

-With this build, you’re sacrificing survivability in favor of dealing more raw Damage.
+With this build, you’re sacrificing survivability to deal more raw Damage.
 If that isn’t the playstyle you’re going for, then the Lightning Paladin might not be for you.